-You can use switch to a condom as your birth control method after the depo shot.
-After 14 weeks, you no longer have the protection of the depo hormone.
+You can switch to a condom as your birth control method after the Depo shot.
+After 14 weeks, you no longer have the protection of the Depo hormone.

 However, please remember the condom is not as effective as the shot – even though it provides protection from sexually transmitted infections.